hashicorp/vault-examples/README.md

 # Vault Examples

-A collection of copy-pastable code example snippets demonstrating the various ways to use the [HashiCorp Vault](https://github.com/hashicorp/vault) client libraries to authenticate and retrieve secrets.
+A collection of copy-pastable code example snippets demonstrating the various ways to use the Vault client libraries for various languages to authenticate and retrieve secrets.

 ## How To Use

 Find the relevant file inside the designated directory for the language of your choice, and paste the example code into your application.
 (This repo is not intended to be "run" as a standalone application.)

+### Dotnet
+These examples use the community maintained library: [VaultSharp](https://github.com/rajanadar/VaultSharp)

+### Go
+These examples use the HashiCorp maintained client library: [HashiCorp Vault](https://pkg.go.dev/github.com/hashicorp/vault/api)

 ## How To Contribute